kyro4ka-grind/linux-amd-brightness/README.md

 These lines allow the system, when pressing the add/decrease brightness keys, to run a script that will perform the desired action.

 7. That's all, if desired, you can change the delta of brightness changes in the scripts.

+~UPDATE: It may be that your user, after restarting, will not have enough rights to change the _brightness_ file.
+A possible solution would be to create a service that will start with udev when the system is initialized.
+This service should grant rights to your user to modify the file using chmod.
+There is a lot of information on the Internet about adding user services.

 ----------------------------------AVERAGE AMD ENJOYER----------------------------------